-Many varieties of Pan de Muerto exist, their shape, texture, and flavor particular to one or more geographical and cultural regions in Mexico.
-This one is very common in Mexico City and the central part of the country.
+Many varieties of pan de muerto exist with their shape, texture, and flavor particular to one or more geographical and cultural regions in Mexico.
+This recipe for pan de muerto is very common in Mexico City and the central part of the country.
 It is a sweet, semi-spherical loaf decorated with pieces of dough in shapes that represent bones and tears.

-Nowadays, most Mexicans buy their Pan de Muerto from a bakery.
-If you live where this bakery treat (increasingly available online, as well), is not available—or if you just want to help keep this delicious tradition alive—try making your own with this recipe.
+Nowadays, most Mexicans buy their pan de muerto from a bakery.
+If this bakery treat isn't available where you live -- or if you just want to help keep this delicious tradition alive -- try making your own with this recipe.

 - 6 cups bread flour or all-purpose white flour

 - 4 large room-temperature eggs

 - 1 1/4 cups warm water but not to exceed 110 F

 - 2 tablespoons orange zest

 - 2 packets (4 1/2 teaspoons) instant dry yeast